PhilipDaniels/dnscan/README.md

 ## TODO

 - Should really get rid of tp and have separate sets of tests for Windows and Linux
-- Restore all project tests
 - Config file for package classification regexes
 - Convert to use Unicase where possible.
 See if it makes a speed difference.
+- Better settings for rustfmt
 - Deal with

 ```